This free nature scavenger hunt printable is a fun way to get your kids off their screens and outdoors this summer!

 So, I made them something to DO outside.

-Right now, Chloe is at camp and Bria was actually reading.
-Sophia was the bored one, so I made up a quick scavenger hunt for her and we went outside to scavenge.
+Right now, my middle daughter is at camp and my oldest was actually reading.
+My youngest was the bored one, so I made up a quick scavenger hunt for her and we went outside to scavenge.

-I decided to make our scavenger hunt a "things to photograph" one.
-You could do "things to collect" and hand them a paper bag.
-Or you could do "things to do" and they could video themselves doing various things in nature.
+I decided to make our scavenger hunt a “things to photograph” one.
+You could do “things to collect” and hand them a paper bag.
+Or you could do “things to do” and they could video themselves doing various things in nature—the list would work just as well for any of these activities.

 I really enjoyed watching her get down on the ground and try to find her favorite angle of the thing she chose to photograph.
 She had some really creative ideas, too!